vkorbes/ellenkorbes.github.io/_posts/2017-18-12-why-i-care-about-infrastructure.md

 title:  "Why I Care About Infrastructure"
 date:   2017-12-18
 categories: journal
-headline: "Why I care about infrastructure, and my first steps on doing something about it.
-Outreachy internship post 1/7."
+headline: "Why I care about infrastructure, and my first steps on doing something about it."
-description: "Why I care about infrastructure, and my first steps on doing something about it.
-Outreachy internship post 1/7."
+description: "Why I care about infrastructure, and my first steps on doing something about it."
 image: /assets/posts/k8s.png
 author: Ellen Körbes
 tags: outreachy